Pest Management Fact Sheet #5037

 The Japanese beetle, Popillia japonica, is a scarab beetle about 3/8“ long.
 The head and thorax are metallic green and the elytra (outer wing covers) are copper-colored.
 Adult feeding damage appears as lacey leaves.
 The Japanese beetle feeds on over 400 plants including rose, raspberry, bean, grape and blueberry.
 The adults are good fliers and can move from one area to another in large swarms.
 When threatened, adults will feign death, dropping from the plant and often flying away mid-drop.

 The larval stage is a C-shaped white grub similar in appearance to the June beetle, rose chafer and European chafer.
 Japanese beetle grubs can be a major turf pest.
-A good indicator of a white grub infestation is skunks digging up the lawn.
+A good indicator of a white grub infestation is skunks and crows digging up the lawn.
 White grub treatment threshold is typically 8-10 grubs per square foot, at which point treatment is warranted.

 Japanese beetles usually emerge in the beginning of July and can be found through September.
 After mating, the females lay eggs in turf.
 The eggs hatch and the young white grubs feed from late July and early August until the first hard frosts of fall drive them deeper into the soil.
 After hibernating through the winter, the grubs migrate into the turf root zone to feed again in May and June.
 Around mid-June, the grubs pupate, eventually emerging as adults in one to three weeks.

 Japanese beetle white grub management efforts are most effective when control agents are in place when the white grubs are small and feeding in the turf root zone.
-In New England, beneficial nematodes (best application time: last three weeks of August) have been shown to be somewhat effective in managing white grubs, whereas milky spore has had spotty results and is not recommended.
+In New England, beneficial nematodes (best application time: last three weeks of August) have been shown to be somewhat effective in managing white grubs.
+Milky spore has given spotty results and is not recommended.

 Be sure to read and follow label instructions on all management tools (traps, nematodes, and insecticides).